 - Oral or written eyewitness accounts

-Generally, direct evidence is deemed superior to its circumstantial counterpart, but there’s a risk of relying on it completely without critical analysis.
-For instance, an eyewitness may provide misinformation or fail to properly recall an incident that happened quickly when they were preoccupied.
-In some cases, witnesses can deliberately misrepresent the events of a case.
+For instance, an eyewitness may provide misinformation or fail to properly recall an incident that happened when they were preoccupied.

-- Fingerprints on a weapon
+- Fingerprint evidence on a weapon or at a crime scene

 - DNA or blood samples